daromer2/SDM630toMQTT/README.md

 [![Build Status](https://travis-ci.org/merlokk/SmartHome.svg?branch=master)](https://travis-ci.org/merlokk/SmartHome)

+## DEPRECATED.
+Tried to get it to compile but its just a pain.
+It need to be updated and rebuilt from scratch.
+Feel free to do that :)

 ## Why forked?
 Its forked because Merloks version does not work with updated libraries.
 Expect this to be updated in short to work.